 - Extract numbers as numeric values, not strings

-- If a field is not visible, return null
+- If a field is not visible or legible, return null

-- confidence = your estimate of extraction accuracy
+- confidence = your honest estimate of overall extraction accuracy

 - Do not invent or guess values you cannot clearly read